Three Gates

 An ancient Greek who made an excellent suggestion

-Before we speak, we ought to ask three questions
+Before we speak, we should ask three questions

 Is it true?
 Is it useful?
 Is it kind?